 All of these expectations can be quite devastating to navigate for people who don’t like to be touched.
 After all, those who shy away from physical touch may still want to have loving, emotional connections.

 Sadly, they’ll often feel obligated to be more physically intimate than they want to be.
 This can cause or fuel conflict, disappointment, and resentment.

 The good news is, there are ways to navigate these expectations while still keeping your own personal boundaries, and staying true to your own needs and wants.
 Here are some tips.

-Speak to a certified and experienced relationship coach to help you make a relationship work when you don’t like to be touched.
-You may want to try speaking to someone via RelationshipHero.com for empathetic, specific, and genuinely insightful relationship advice at its most convenient.
+Speak to a certified relationship counselor about this issue.
+Why?
+Because they have the training and experience to help you find the best approach to intimacy if you don’t like being touched.
+You may want to try speaking to someone via RelationshipHero.com for practical advice that is tailored to your exact circumstances.

 1. Seek to understand the reason(s) for your aversion.

 People can shy away from touch for a number of different reasons.

 Some people dislike touch because of traumas they experienced in their past.
 That can relate to various kinds of trauma from physical and sexual abuse to medical interventions that have gone wrong.
 In fact, 70% of adults in the U.S. have experienced at least one traumatic event in their lives.

 Others are hypersensitive and find physical contact to be uncomfortable or even distressing.
 For example, many people on the autism spectrum find physical touch overwhelming, so much so that it can cloud their other senses.
 They might feel like their skin is on fire, and that sensation can crawl over their entire bodies.